BoPann/bo-cyber-logbook/sinkhole/README.md

 - A short demo of sinkholing in action
 	- [demo](demo.md)

-- And, to wrap it up, a walkthrough on setting up your own **Pi-hole** at home for safer, cleaner, and overall better browsing. -> [pi hole set up](https://github.com/BoPann/pi-hole-set-up)
+- And, to wrap it up, a walkthrough on setting up your own **Pi-hole** at home for safer, cleaner, and overall better browsing.

 Lastly, this is the official pihole github repo: https://github.com/pi-hole/pi-hole